Pudding cap

 The Peineta is is a decorative comb, a hair ornament, consists of a convex body and a set of teeth that affix it to hair worn in a bun.

-The Spoon bonnet is a headgear, between a house bonnet and a hat.
-Bonnets were popular during the first half of the 19th century, but practicality fell out of fashion by the 1850s.
+The spoon bonnet is a type of headwear that falls somewhere between a house bonnet and a hat.
+Bonnets were popular during the first half of the 19th century, but by the 1850s their practicality had begun to fall out of fashion.

 We have a new post on Patreon about “Headdresses and Hairstyles”.
 Part 3: 1820 – 1829. www.patreon.com/bloshka_project Year by year.
 Each page is one year.